Last updated on June 11th, 2023

 One day, during the time when I was moving to a new state again, I met my best friend and soulmate Mark.
 Passion to travel was one of many things we had in common and it kept pushing us towards new horizons.

-When we announced our decision to leave the U.S. in order to follow a dream of travel lifestyle, some of the people around us couldn’t get why we were doing that.
-Some friends and family members were supportive and encouraging while others jealous and judgmental.
+When we announced our decision to leave the U.S. in order to follow a dream of a travel lifestyle, some of the people around us couldn’t get why we were doing that.
+Some friends and family members were supportive and encouraging while others are jealous and judgmental.

 No matter what their opinion or attitude was they all kept asking the same questions: